 The congregation will make a contribution towards the cost of your training and we can give some advice about applying for grants too.
 The more support you can raise from friends, family and grants the less you will need to contribute towards your training and expenses.
 Specific costs will depend on the local situation.

 I want to be part of this!
 What do I do now?

-Please enquire about starting with the 2016 intake.
-Keep an eye on the website (this page) and follow our Facebook page to be kept up-to-date.
-Here's some more information in the meantime.
+Please enquire about starting and keep an eye on the website (this page), following our Facebook page to be kept up-to-date.
+Download and read our apprenticeships' booklet.